dmi3y/cardgen/README.md

 `-n` flag is for repeating, in case no provided cli will take it as a number of vendors provided.

+For the node module usage example have a look at `bin/cardgen` file.

 ## FAQ

 Q. What does this code `..for (; i --> 0 ;) {..` means?